-A. The Board shall promulgate regulations that require any donor human milk bank that operates or does business in the Commonwealth to obtain a license from the Commissioner and that prohibit any donor human milk bank from operating or doing business in the Commonwealth unless such donor human milk bank is licensed pursuant to this article.
+A. The Board shall promulgate regulations that require any donor human milk bank that operates or does business in the Commonwealth to obtain a license from the Commissioner and that prohibit any donor human milk bank from operating or doing business in the Commonwealth without a license.
 Such regulations shall be in substantial conformity to the standards of health, hygiene, sanitation, construction, and safety as established and recognized by medical and health care professionals and by specialists in matters of public health and safety and shall be consistent with the U.S. Food and Drug Administration and Centers for Disease Control and Prevention guidance and regulations for safe human milk banking.

-B. The Board shall promulgate regulations for the licensure of donor human milk banks, which shall include (i) a process for licensure and renewal of a license as a donor human milk bank, (ii) appropriate fees for licensure and renewal of a license as a donor human milk bank, (iii) standards and requirements for donor human milk banks to protect the health and safety of the public and ensure the quality of donor human milk and human milk-derived products, (iv) provisions for inspections of donor human milk banks in accordance with the provisions of § 32.1-162.15:16, and (v) provisions for revocation or denial of a license to operate a donor human milk bank in accordance with the provisions of § 32.1-162.15:19, including provisions and processes relating to addressing complaints received from the public relating to and disciplinary actions for violations of the provisions of this article or of regulations promulgated in accordance with this article.
+B. The Board shall promulgate regulations for the licensure of donor human milk banks, which shall include (i) a process for licensure and renewal of a license as a donor human milk bank; (ii) appropriate fees for licensure, renewal, and inspection of a license as a donor human milk bank; (iii) standards and requirements for donor human milk banks to protect the health and safety of the public and ensure the quality of donor human milk and human milk-derived products; (iv) provisions for inspections of donor human milk banks in accordance with the provisions of § 32.1-162.15:16; and (v) provisions for revocation or denial of a license to operate a donor human milk bank in accordance with the provisions of § 32.1-162.15:19, including provisions and processes relating to addressing complaints received from the public and disciplinary actions for violations of the provisions of this article or of regulations promulgated in accordance with this article.